AWegnerGitHub/awegnergithub.github.io-content/2023_02_04_chatgpt_beats_coderbyte.md

 ![CoderByte - Easy Challenge - React Toggle Button Score][5]

 This test took two minutes to complete.
-The bulk of that time was spot checking that ChatGPT didn't mess with the boiler plate code to badly.
+The bulk of that time was spot checking that ChatGPT didn't mess with the boiler plate code too badly.

 ![CoderByte - Easy Challenge - React Toggle Button Time Taken][6]